pf999/alien-message/README.md

-C - Clear
+C - Clears the editor so you can draw your own message

-P - Play the file from top to bottom
+P - Play the file from top to bottom  ( beeps the 1s)

 S - Saves the file to  "new_message.txt"